 A basic and key element of the credit approval process is a detailed risk assessment of each credit-relevant counterparty.
 When rating a counterparty we apply in-house assessment methodologies, scorecards and our 26-grade rating scale for evaluating the credit-worthiness of our counterparties.
-The majority of our rating methodologies are authorized for use within the Advanced Internal Rating Based Approach under Basel II rules.
-Our rating scale enables us to compare our internal ratings with common market practice and ensures comparability between different sub-portfolios of our institution.
+The majority of our rating methodologies are authorized for use within the advanced internal rating based approach under applicable Basel rules.
+Our rating scale enables us to compare our internal ratings with common market practice and promotes comparability between different sub-portfolios of our institution.
 Several default ratings therein enable us to incorporate the potential recovery rate of unsecured defaulted counterparty exposures.
-We generally rate our counterparties individually, though certain portfolios of securitized receivables are rated on a pool basis.
+We generally rate our counterparties individually, though certain portfolios of purchased or securitized receivables are rated on a pool basis.
 Ratings are required to be kept up-to-date and documented.

 The algorithms of the rating procedures for all counterparties are recalibrated frequently on the basis of the default history as well as other external and internal factors and expert judgments.

-Postbank makes use of internal rating systems authorized for use within the Foundation Internal Rating Based Approach under Basel II.
-Similar to us all internal ratings and scorings are based on a uniform master scale, which assigns each rating or scoring result to the default probability determined for that class.
+Postbank also makes use of internal rating systems authorized for use within the foundation internal rating based approach under Basel 2.5.
+All internal ratings and scorings are based on a uniform master scale, which assigns each rating or scoring result to the default probability determined for that class.
 Risk governance is provided by a joint risk committee structure with members from both Postbank and Deutsche Bank.

 Credit Risk Mitigation

 In addition to determining counterparty credit quality and our risk appetite, we also use various credit risk mitigation techniques to optimize credit exposure and reduce potential credit losses.
-Credit risk mitigants, described more fully below, are applied in the following forms:
+Credit risk mitigants are applied in the following forms:

 - Collateral held as security to reduce losses by increasing the recovery of obligations.

-- Risk transfers, which shift the probability of default risk of an obligor to a third party including hedging executed by our Loan Exposure Management Group.
+- Risk transfers, which shift the probability of default risk of an obligor to a third party including hedging executed by our Credit Portfolio Strategies Group.

 - Netting and collateral arrangements which reduce the credit exposure from derivatives and repo- and repo-style transactions.

 We regularly agree on collateral to be received from or to be provided to customers in contracts that are subject to credit risk.
-We also regularly agree on collateral to be received from borrowers in our lending contracts.
 Collateral is security in the form of an asset or third-party obligation that serves to mitigate the inherent risk of credit loss in an exposure, by either substituting the borrower default risk or improving recoveries in the event of a default.
-While collateral can be an alternative source of repayment, it does not replace the necessity of high quality underwriting standards.
+While collateral can be an alternative source of repayment, it generally does not replace the necessity of high quality underwriting standards.

 We segregate collateral received into the following two types:

-- Financial and other collateral, which enables us to recover all or part of the outstanding exposure by liquidating the collateral asset provided, in cases where the borrower is unable or unwilling to fulfill its primary obligations.
-Cash collateral, securities (equity, bonds), collateral assignments of other claims or inventory, equipment (e.g., plant, machinery, aircraft) and real estate typically fall into this category.
+- Financial and other collateral, which enables us to recover all or part of the outstanding exposure by liquidating the collateral asset provided, in cases where the borrower is unable or unwilling to fulfil its primary obligations.
+Cash collateral, securities (equity, bonds), collateral assignments of other claims or inventory, equipment (i.e., plant, machinery and aircraft) and real estate typically fall into this category.

-- Guarantee collateral, which complements the borrower’s ability to fulfill its obligation under the legal contract and as such is provided by third parties.
-Letters of Credit, insurance contracts, export credit insurance, guarantees and risk participations typically fall into this category.
+- Guarantee collateral, which complements the borrower’s ability to fulfil its obligation under the legal contract and as such is provided by third parties.
+Letters of credit, insurance contracts, export credit insurance, guarantees, credit derivatives and risk participations typically fall into this category.

 Risk transfers to third parties form a key part of our overall risk management process and are executed in various forms, including outright sales, single name and portfolio hedging, and securitizations.
-Risk transfers are conducted by the respective business units and by our Loan Exposure Management Group (“LEMG”), in accordance with specifically approved mandates.
+Risk transfers are conducted by the respective business units and by our Credit Portfolio Strategies Group (CPSG), in accordance with specifically approved mandates.

-LEMG focuses on managing the residual credit risk of loans and lending-related commitments of the international investment-grade portfolio and the medium-sized German companies’ portfolio within our Corporate & Investment Bank Group Division.
+CPSG manages the residual credit risk of loans and lending-related commitments of the international investment-grade portfolio; the leveraged portfolio and the medium-sized German companies’ portfolio within our Corporate Divisions of CB&S and GTB.

-Acting as a central pricing reference, LEMG provides the respective Corporate & Investment Bank Group Division businesses with an observed or derived capital market rate for loan applications; however, the decision of whether or not the business can enter into the credit risk remains exclusively with Credit Risk Management.
+Acting as a central pricing reference, CPSG provides the respective CB&S and GTB Division businesses with an observed or derived capital market rate for loan applications; however, the decision of whether or not the business can enter into the credit risk remains exclusively with Credit Risk Management.

-LEMG is concentrating on two primary initiatives within the credit risk framework to further enhance risk management discipline, improve returns and use capital more efficiently:
+CPSG is concentrating on two primary objectives within the credit risk framework to enhance risk management discipline, improve returns and use capital more efficiently:

-to reduce single-name and industry credit risk concentrations within the credit portfolio and
+- to reduce single-name credit risk concentrations within the credit portfolio and

 Netting and Collateral Arrangements for Derivatives

 Certain CSAs to master agreements provide for rating dependent triggers, where additional collateral must be pledged if a party’s rating is downgraded.
 We also enter into master agreements that provide for an additional termination event upon a party’s rating downgrade.
 These downgrading provisions in CSAs and master agreements usually apply to both parties but may seldom apply to us only.
-We analyze and monitor potential contingent payment obligations resulting from a rating downgrade in our stress testing approach for liquidity risk on an ongoing basis.
+We analyze and monitor our potential contingent payment obligations resulting from a rating downgrade in our stress testing approach for liquidity risk on an ongoing basis.
 For an assessment of the quantitative impact of a downgrading of our credit rating please refer to table “Stress Testing Results” in the section .